reflectoring/reflectoring.github.io/_posts/2021-04-25-spring-cloud-aws-sqs.md

 1. Message, QueueMessageTemplate, QueueMessageChannel, MessageBuilder are some of the important classes used.
 2. SQS messages are built using MessageBuilder class where we specify the message payload along with message headers and other message attributes.
 3. QueueMessageTemplate and QueueMessageChannel are used to send messages.
-4. Appplying `SqsListener` annotation to a method enables receiving of SQS messages from a specific SQS queue , sent by other applications.
+4. Applying `SqsListener` annotation to a method enables receiving of SQS messages from a specific SQS queue, sent by other applications.
 5. Methods annotated with `SqsListener` can take both `string` and complex objects.
 For receiving complex objects, we need to configure a custom converter.

 I hope this will help you to get started with building applications using AWS SQS.